recursiveai/flow_benchmark_tools/README.md

-# Benchmark Lab
+# Flow Benchmark Tools

-A library for benchmarking LLM agents.
+A library for creating benchmarks for LLM agents, pipelines and more.